In News

 It brings to mind the feelings of many parents of emerging adults with developmental and intellectual disabilities have today, and their concerns for the future.
 After their years of wandering through complicated educational and social systems, they too are looking for a permanent home – a promised land – for their sons and daughters.
 Libenu is the answer to their anxiety and uncertainty, the fulfillment of their belief that there is a destination, and that it will be good.
 Fourteen years ago, before Libenu, the outlook for Jewish young adults with disabilities was bleak, like a desert landscape.
 Parents felt despair as they searched long for homes and services that either did not exist or did not address all of their children’s needs, and what little was available lacked Jewish context and content.

 Fortunately, we have all come a long way, with the community as our setting and our support.
-Libenu has established permanent kosher, Jewish homes with person-centered care to meet our clients’ unique needs, created robust after-school and overnight respite care so that families of younger children and teens with disabilities can have a much-needed break from the constant demands of caregiving, and more – thereby turning uncertainty into peace of mind, and offering hope for the future.
+Libenu has established permanent kosher, Jewish homes with person-centered care to meet our residents’ unique needs, created robust after-school and overnight respite care so that families of younger children and teens with disabilities can have a much-needed break from the constant demands of caregiving, and more – thereby turning uncertainty into peace of mind, and offering hope for the future.

 The lulav and etrog also hold a unique relevance to Libenu, as they represent the essence of inclusion.
 Kabbalah matches each of the four species with a part of the body: the heart (etrog), the backbone (palm frond), the eyes (myrtle), and the lips (willow).
 Libenu means “our heart,” which represents our heartfelt commitment to each and every person we serve; the centrality of establishing homes within the heart of the community; our emphasis on keeping adult children within reach of their family’s hearts – even as they live apart; and the community’s full embrace of Libenu.